chronologos/Fabricius/README.md

 {{cloze:Text}}
 ```

-5. Before clicking on the [Sync button](sync-button.png), Anki must be running.
-Sync is fastest if Anki is running in the foreground.
+1. If the extension loaded correctly, the [Sync button](https://github.com/chronologos/Fabricius/blob/master/sync-button.png) will be on the top right.
+It looks like the number 8 on its side.
+Before clicking, make sure Anki is running.
-6. If cards don't sync, it's likely because Anki has been in the background for too long.
+2. If cards don't sync, it's likely because Anki has been in the background for too long.
 Try syncing again after switching it to the foreground.

 ## Recommended use